 Opus College of Business at the University of St. Thomas

-Ranked as the 100th best business school in the country by US News, the Opus College of Business at the University of St. Thomas offers a well-regarded accounting program.
-Students can pursue an Accounting major and a Master of Science in Accountancy, as well as a Master of Business Administration with a specialization in Accounting.
+Ranked #144 out of all business grad schools in the country by US News, the Opus College of Business at the University of St. Thomas offers a well-regarded accounting program.
+Students at this school can pursue an Accounting major and a Master of Science in Accountancy.
+Additionally, Opus college offers a Master of Business Administration with a specialization in Accounting.

 In order to be eligible for CPA licensure, candidates may complete 150 credits at an undergraduate level or by achieving a graduate degree.

-The school prides itself on a curriculum that prepares students for the CPA exam, as well as for success in their careers.
-The Master of Science in Accountancy is the only private AACBS-accredited program of its kind in Minnesota and is especially effective through its coverage of ethics, an important topic on the CPA exam.
+This school prides itself on a curriculum that prepares students for the CPA exam, as well as for success in their careers.
+In particular, Opus’s Master of Science in Accountancy is the only private AACBS-accredited program of its kind in Minnesota.
+It’s especially effective at preparing future accountants through its coverage of ethics: an important topic on the CPA exam.

 The Opus College program also focuses on practical skills, with 100% of graduate students acquiring experience in paid internships.
 According to Businessweek, 78% of the school’s graduates find a job within three months after graduation and the average starting salary in accounting is approximately $56,000.